The 12 Steps

 2.

-We came to believe that a power greater
+We came to believe that a power

 than ourselves could restore us to sanity.